FreeCAD/DevelopersHandbook/technical/preferences.md

 ---
 layout: default
 ---

 #  Handling Preferences

-How to retrieve and update user preferences
+How to retrieve and update user preferences.

-The user.cfg Xml file contains a hierarchical list of all the preferences used by FreeCAD.
+The `user.cfg` XML file contains a hierarchical list of all the preferences used by FreeCAD.

 Each module has its own branch of the hierarchy starting under Preferences/Mod.